Last Updated: March 29, 2019

 Octagon, Inc. ("Octagon") respects your concerns about privacy.
 Octagon participates in the EU-U.S. and Swiss-U.S. Privacy Shield frameworks (collectively, the “Privacy Shield”) issued by the U.S. Department of Commerce.
-Octagon commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU and Switzerland in reliance on the Privacy Shield.
+Octagon commits to comply with the Privacy Shield Principles with respect to Consumer Personal Data the company receives from the EU, UK and Switzerland in reliance on the Privacy Shield.
 This Policy describes how Octagon implements the Privacy Shield Principles for Consumer Personal Data.

 For purposes of this Policy: